Jeimer Candelario Player Props: Nationals vs. Rockies

 Jeimer Candelario At The Plate

-- Candelario is batting .194 with a double, two home runs and two walks.
+- Candelario is hitting .194 with a double, two home runs and two walks.

-- Candelario has picked up a hit in five games this season (62.5%), including one multi-hit game.
+- Candelario has had a base hit in six of nine games this season, and multiple hits once.

-- In eight games played this year, he has gone deep in two of them.
+- In nine games played this year, he has hit a homer in two of them.

-- Candelario has picked up an RBI in two games this year, with multiple runs batted in once.
+- Candelario has driven in a run in three games this season (33.3%), including one multiple-RBI game.

-- In four of eight games this season, he has scored, including multiple runs once.
+- In four of nine games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.